 Daniel Ragsdale is the Director of TAMU Cybersecurity Center and Professor of Practice in Computer Sc. & Engineering.
 He is PI on the TAMU cyber-leader scholarship program, recently funded by the NSF.
 He was also the program manager of information innovation office at DARPA for four years.

 Arun Srinivasa, Holdredge/Paul Professor, is the Associate Department Head for Undergraduate Affairs of Mechanical Engineering.
 Through his NSF Grant CMMI-1000790, 8/15/2010—7/31/2014, he has advised 3 Ph.D. students (two female) and coauthored with students in 11 refereed publications 53-63.

-Bruce Tai, Assistant Professor in Mechanical Engineering has mentored 10 UG in a multidisciplinary AggiE Challenge project.
-He has advised 2 UGs (one female) with NSF REU supplement, and co-authored a peer-reviewed publication64.
+Bruce Tai, Associate Professor in Mechanical Engineering has mentored 10 UG in a multidisciplinary Aggie Challenge project.
+He has advised 2 UGs (one female) with NSF REU supplement and co-authored a peer-reviewed publication64.
 One student won the best poster award at a symposium organized by USRG.

 Shiren Wang is an Associate Professor in Industrial and Systems Engineering and had served as Ed and Linda Whitacre Faculty Fellow.
 He has advised both graduate and undergraduate students on research.